anasuyab/ocelot-compliance-app/frontend/README.md

-# Getting Started with Create React App
+# Ocelot Compliance Application: Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the react frontend of the Ocelot Compliance App.
+Endpoint is: https://ocelot-compliance-app-ux.vercel.app/

-## Available Scripts
+## To run locally

 In the project directory, you can run: